Southern Reunion

 Southern Reunion (Angel Air SJPCD163) is Mo Foster's second solo album.

 All tracks were produced by Mo, engineered and mixed by Simon Smart, with the exception of "The Man From The Everglades" which was engineered and mixed by Mo.

 Southern Reunion was originally released on the MMC label in 1991 and was subsequently remastered and re-released in 2004 on the Angel Air record label.

+The album was rated 4 out of 5 stars by AllMusic.